vai-dml/llm-application/README.md

-# llm-building-using-activeloop
+# LLM Repository

-HandsOn LLM applications using LangChain and Deep Lake.
+HandsOn LLM applications using LangChain,Deep Lake,Cohere,Open API and other framewokrs.
 Langchain gives developers a set of tools and components to build LLM powered applications.

 ## Data Points